Heptastadion: History

-Alexander the Great founded of the city of Alexandria in April 331 BC on the site of the small fishing village of Rhacotis as the marine base for his fleet.
+Alexander the Great founded the city of Alexandria in April 331 BC on the site of the small fishing village of Rhacotis as the marine base for his fleet.
 The city was built on a narrow limestone ridge opposite to Pharos Island where the Pharos lighthouse would later stand.
 Forces under Alexander's command cleared the sand and silt deposits which made the port unnavigable, and Alexander's engineer Dinocrates linked the port of Alexandria and the island of Pharos with a bridge 1200 m long and 200 m wide, creating two harbour basins for commercial and military shipping.
 The northeast basin (currently the Eastern harbour) was designed for military vessels and the southwest basin (currently the main port of Alexandria) was for commercial use.

 In the Ptolemaic period the lighthouse was constructed on the orders of Ptolemy I and II.
 It is probable that Ptolemy I was also responsible for the building of the Heptastadion.
 The causeway formed a barrier further separating the two harbours of Alexandria's oceanfront.
 This arrangement had the advantage of protecting the harbours from the force of the strong westerly coastal current.
 The east side of the mole became the Portus Magnus (the Great Harbour or Royal Harbour), now an open bay.
 The west side became the Portus Eunostus (the commercial harbour), with its inner basin Kibotos, now vastly enlarged to form the modern harbour.
 Two channels with bridges above were let under the causeway to allow access between the two ports.
 Julius Caesar ordered these channels to be blocked during the Alexandrian War.
 The Heptastadion is also believed to have served as an aqueduct while Pharos was inhabited, and geophysical research indicates that it was part of the road network of the ancient city.